The Life of the Baltic Nobility

 Magnificent chandeliers, ornamental stuccoed ceilings, and salons filled with music – was aristocratic life in the Baltic really so splendid?

-Some of the oldest Baltic manor houses were converted castles of knights.
-Most of the surviving examples were built in the 19th century in various historic styles – and some of them are still surrounded by parks and landscaped gardens.
+Some of the oldest Baltic manor houses were converted from castles belonging to the Teutonic Knights.
+Even in the 18th century, most of the buildings were still constructed of wood.
+Most of the surviving manor houses were eventually built in the 19th century in various styles of historicism – and some are still surrounded by parks and landscaped gardens today.

 Info section